 The City of Boerne is a full-service municipality, providing all the basic government services such as streets, police, fire, animal control, solid waste collection, electric, water, wastewater, gas, cemetery, library, parks, and recreation.

-The Kendall County Emergency Medical Service (EMS) and the Boerne Volunteer Fire Department are services in Boerne which are run by volunteers.
-These organizations rely heavily on donated funds and grants.
-The City of Boerne Police Department and the Kendall County Sheriff’s Department are the two law enforcement entities for Boerne and Kendall County.
+The Kendall County Emergency Medical Service (EMS) is run by volunteers.
+This organization relies heavily on donated funds and grants.
+Fire service in the city is now handled by the City of Boerne's paid Fire Department.
+City of Boerne Police Department and the Kendall County Sheriff’s Department are the two law enforcement entities for Boerne and Kendall County.

 There are many physicians and medical specialists who office in Boerne.
 For emergency situations, the Methodist Boerne Emergency Center is the first ever freestanding 24/7 emergency department in south central Texas.
 The emergency center is located at 134 Menger Springs (just south of the IH-10 West and State Hwy 46 West intersection).